 Then answer: What kind of story does this look like?
 What does it sound like?
 What does it feel like?

 Find the Genre that is closest to what you’ve written.
-Study that Genre until you’re an expert on its Conventions and Obligatory Scenes.
+Study that Genre until you’re an expert on its Conventions and Obligatory Moments.

 Then go back to your story and mold it into that Genre.

 If you’ve started in the wrong spot, you can easily write a new beginning because you’re only a few thousands words in.
 If you’ve chosen the wrong protagonist, you can quickly rewrite the early scenes from the right perspective.